Wawel Royal Castle

 Plan your visitView all tours "Plan your visit"

-Learn the history and functions of individual buildings of the Wawel Castle and the surrounding area during a pleasant walk with a professionally prepared audio guide.
+Learn the history of Wawel Hill and functions of individual buildings of the Wawel Castle and the surrounding area.
+Visit this symbol of Polish statehood during a pleasant walk with a professionally prepared audio guide.

 Wawel Castle is a historic castle complex located in Krakow, Poland, that served as the residence of Polish royalty for centuries.